 The Company is also currently a party to a putative securities class action in the United States District Court for the Eastern District of Texas, entitled Local 731 I.B. of T. Excavators and Pavers Pension Trust Fund v.
 Diodes, Inc., Civil Action No. 6:13-cv-00247 (E.D.
 Tex. filed Mar.
 15, 2013), against the Company, Dr. Lu and Richard D. White.
 In this action, plaintiff purportedly on behalf of a class of investors who purchased the Company's Common Stock between February 9, 2011 and June 9, 2011, alleges that defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Securities and Exchange Commission Rule 10b-5 promulgated thereunder by making allegedly misleading public statements during the class period regarding the labor market in China and its impact on the Company's business and prospects.
 On June 14, 2013, the Court entered an order appointing Local 731 I.B. of T. Excavators and Pavers Pension Trust Fund as lead plaintiff and approved lead plaintiff's selection of Robbins Geller Rudman & Dowd as lead plaintiff's counsel and the Ward & Smith Law Firm as lead plaintiff's liaison counsel.
 On August 1, 2013, lead plaintiff filed an amended complaint reiterating the same claims for relief against the same defendants as asserted in the original complaint.
 On September 16, 2013, defendants filed a motion to dismiss the amended complaint.
 Lead plaintiff filed its opposition to defendants' motion to dismiss on October 31, 2013.
 Defendants filed their reply in further support of their motion to dismiss on December 3, 2013.
-Lead plaintiff filed its sur-reply in further opposition of defendant's motion to dismiss.
+Lead plaintiff filed its sur-reply in further opposition of defendant's motion to dismiss on December 13, 2013.
+The motion is now fully submitted.
+No hearing date has been set for this motion.
+Pursuant to the Private Securities Litigation Reform Act of 1995, all discovery and other proceedings are stayed pending a ruling on any motion to dismiss.
 The defendants intend to defend this action vigorously.

 On February 20, 2014, a purported "tag-along" stockholder derivative action was filed in the United States District Court for the Eastern District of Texas, entitled Persson v.
 Keh-Shew Lu, Case No. 4:14-cv-00108-RC-ALM (E.D.
 Tex. filed Feb.
-20, 2014), on behalf of the Company against its directors, in which plaintiff alleges that the Board breached their fiduciary duties by allowing the Company to make allegedly misleading public statements in 2011 regarding the labor market in China and its impact on the Company's business and prospects, by failing to maintain internal controls and by selling shares of Diodes stock while allegedly in possession of material nonpublic information regarding the labor market in China and its impact on the Complaint does not seek any damages or other relief against the Company.
-The defendants intend to defend this lawsuit vigorously.
+20, 2014), on behalf of the Company against its directors, in which plaintiff alleges that the Board breached their fiduciary duties by allowing the Company to make allegedly misleading public statements in 2011 regarding the labor market in China and its impact on the Company's business and prospects, by failing to maintain internal controls and by selling shares of Diodes stock while allegedly in possession of material nonpublic information regarding the labor market in China and its impact on the Company's business and prospects.
+The complaint has not yet been served.
+The complaint does not seek any damages or other relief against the Company.
+The defendants internal to defend this lawsuit vigorously.